syncfusion-content/wpf-docs/wpf/Docking/How-to/Using-of-IsDragging.md

 ---
 layout: post
 title: Using of IsDragging | DockingManager | wpf | Syncfusion
-description: using of isdragging
+description: Using of isdragging in Syncfusion Essential Studio WPF DockingManager control, its elements and more.
 platform: wpf
 control: DockingManager
 documentation: ug
 ---

-# Using of IsDragging
+# Using of IsDragging in WPF DockingManager control

 IsDragging property is used to find whether dragging takes place or not.